theonepa1/flanepy/README.md

-# Flanepy - Desktop Application
+# Flanepy - Modern Desktop Application Template

-A modern desktop application built with Flask (backend), PyWebView (desktop wrapper), and Next.js (frontend).
+A powerful template for building modern desktop applications using Flask (backend), PyWebView (desktop wrapper), and Next.js (frontend).
+This template provides a solid foundation for creating cross-platform desktop applications with a beautiful web-based UI and robust Python backend.

+## Key Features

+- 🖥️ **Desktop Application**: Native desktop experience using PyWebView
+- 🔄 **Hot Reloading**: Automatic reloading of both frontend and backend during development
+- 🎨 **Modern UI**: Next.js frontend with all modern web capabilities
+- 🐍 **Python Backend**: Flask-powered backend for robust server-side operations
+- 🔌 **API Integration**: Built-in API endpoints for frontend-backend communication
+- 📦 **Easy Distribution**: Simple process to create standalone applications
+- 🔧 **Development Tools**: Comprehensive development environment setup

+## Use Cases

+This template is perfect for:
+- Desktop applications requiring a modern web-based UI
+- Cross-platform applications with Python backend logic
+- Applications needing both local and web capabilities
+- Projects requiring rapid development with hot reloading
+- Applications that need to be distributed as standalone executables

 ## Setup